 Character Development programs are designed to strengthen the classroom community through activities that foster teamwork, trust, communication, and a sense of closeness between students.
 This may be achieved through team-building initiatives, low ropes challenges, and our extensive high ropes challenge course.
+Character development is incorporated into most of our multi-day programs and can also be booked as a one day program.

 High Ropes Challenges